Eco friendly practices, including marine debris reduction, based at Mote Marine Laboratory’s campuses

 Elizabeth Moore International Center for Coral Reef Research & Restoration, Summerland Key, Florida (IC2R3)

 Built for sustainability: Mote’s IC2R3 features an eco-friendly design with 30.1 kilowatt solar panels, a rainwater capture system and high-efficiency heating and cooling.

-Our application is in progress to designate Mote’s IC2R3 as the first Leadership in Energy and Environmental Design (LEED) Gold certified facility in Monroe County, Florida.
+Mote’s IC2R3 was designated as the first Leadership in Energy and Environmental Design (LEED) Gold certified commercial facility in Monroe County, Florida.
+Read more here.